 - The Inter-Governmental Commission (IGC) on Economic Cooperation was established on 19th January 2011.
 From June 22-23, 2015, the opening session of the IGC was organized in Sofia that was ultimately followed by the 2nd IGC on 21st May 2019 in Islamabad.
-It was then that the Agreement on the Avoidance of Double Taxation and Prevention of Fiscal Evasion With Regard to Taxes on Income was inked.
+It was then that the Agreement on the Avoidance of Double Taxation and Prevention of Fiscal Evasion With Regard to Taxes on Income was ink

 Trade Delegations & Exhibitions

-27. Reciprocal trade delegations are ardently needed in both ways.
+- Reciprocal trade delegations are ardently needed in both ways.
 A TDAP delegation of pharmaceutical manufacturers toured Sofia from May 8–14, 2007.
 In July 2010, an entourage from the Gujrat Chamber of Commerce visited.
-Likewise, in May 2017, a 4-member business delegation of the Jhang Chamber of Commerce came to Bulgaria.
-Upon closer scrutiny, a Bulgarian delegation has yet to participate in any edition of EXPO or TEXPO PAKISTAN thus far.
+Likewise, in May 2017, a 4-member business delegation of the Jhang Chamber of Commerce came to Upon closer scrutiny, a Bulgarian delegation has yet to participate in any edition of EXPO or TEXPO PAKISTAN thus far.

 Agriculture & Food Processing

 - Much potential exists in terms of agro-food trade.
 Pakistani mangoes and kinnows have been promoted here in Bulgaria for the last three seasons.
 For the first time in June 2019, mangoes entered the Bulgarian market in a commercial capacity, a maiden for the Balkans.
 Kinnows debuted in Bulgaria in 2018, also another first for the entire EU bloc in a decade.
 Similarly, apart from wheat, the commodities that could be inserted into the local supply are chick peas, lentils and

-31. Keeping in perspective the Prime Minister’s Agriculture Emergency Program emphasizing (i) Productivity Enhancement of Wheat, Rice & Sugarcane (ii) Oilseeds Enhancement Program (iii) Conserving Water Through Lining of Watercourses (iv) Enhancing Command Area of Small and Mini Dams in Barani Areas (v) Water Conservation in Barani areas of Khyber Pakhtunkhwa (vi) Shrimp Farming (vii) Cage Fish Culture (viii) Trout Farming in Northern Areas of Pakistan (ix) Fattening of Calf Program (x) Backyard Poultry Program; several of these concepts could be adapted in terms of collaboration with Bulgaria.
+- Keeping in perspective the Prime Minister’s Agriculture Emergency Program emphasizing (i) Productivity Enhancement of Wheat, Rice & Sugarcane (ii) Oilseeds Enhancement Program (iii) Conserving Water Through Lining of Watercourses (iv) Enhancing Command Area of Small and Mini Dams in Barani Areas (v) Water Conservation in Barani areas of Khyber Pakhtunkhwa (vi) Shrimp Farming (vii) Cage Fish Culture (viii) Trout Farming in Northern Areas of Pakistan (ix) Fattening of Calf Program (x) Backyard Poultry Program; several of these concepts could be adapted in terms of collaboration with Bulgaria.

-32. Of specific interest is the sharing of technical expertise and importing Bulgarian sunflower seeds/extract, rose oil/fragrance and lavender oil.
+- Of specific interest is the sharing of technical expertise and importing Bulgarian sunflower seeds/extract, rose oil/fragrance and lavender oil.
 Bulgaria is designated as the world’s foremost producer of lavender and its products.

-33. The Agriculture Academy of Bulgaria (AAB) and the Pakistan Agricultural Research Council (PARC) have concurred to signing an MoU on agriculture research and genetic engineering, which is slated for the opening quarter of 2020.
+- The Agriculture Academy of Bulgaria (AAB) and the Pakistan Agricultural Research Council (PARC) have concurred to signing an MoU on agriculture research and genetic engineering, which is slated for the opening quarter of 2020.

-34. The Embassy organized the inaugural Agro-Food Conference in Bulgaria’s breadbasket of Dobrich in October 2019.
+- The Embassy organized the inaugural Agro-Food Conference in Bulgaria’s breadbasket of Dobrich in October 2019.
 This event, among other things, underscored the latent potential ubiquitous with agriculture and its dimensions for both nations.